BlazeInferno64/blazed.js/lib/node/README.md

     return console.error(err);
     // For handling errors.
 })
-// Since this example is based on GET request therefore the data is set to null.
+// Since this example is based on GET request therefore the data to
+// be sent in the request body is set to null.
 ```

 # URL Parsing